Best Cambodia travel tips and advice

 - Malaria is present in many areas of Cambodia, particularly around Myanmar, Laos and Thailand.
 We took various vaccines and anti-malaria pills, although I’m not even sure if that is such a risk.

-- Dengue fever and Japanese encephalitis are recommended if you visit rural areas, go hiking, or stay for more than 30 days in the Country.
+- Dengue fever and Japanese encephalitis are recommended for individuals who visit rural areas, go hiking, or stay in the country for more than 30 days.

 Food in Khmer

 Cambodian cuisine combines culinary traditions from various ethnic groups, including Indian, Chinese, Portuguese, and French cuisine.
 Although Khmer dishes are less well-known than those of its neighbouring countries, Cambodian cuisine is equally healthy, flavorful, and delicious.
-Due to shared influences, it has many similarities but is uniquely different.
+Due to shared influences, it shares many similarities but remains uniquely distinct.

 Cambodian Cuisine

 If you’re unsure what to eat in Cambodia, consider booking a street food tour.
-Cambodian cuisine offers a variety of flavorful dishes, including curries, soups, noodles, and grilled and fried foods, all of which are affordable at the markets.
+Cambodian cuisine offers a diverse range of flavorful dishes, including curries, soups, noodles, and grilled and fried foods, all of which are reasonably priced at the markets.

 Book a Siem Reap cooking class for an authentic experience and to immerse yourself in the local culture.
 You’ll learn about Cambodian culture, Khmer spices, and how to prepare Cambodian foods.